top of page

 We have developed a procedure in which we take a small tissue sample from the nasal septum and use it to grow cartilage tissue in the laboratory.

-In a national and an international study in which five hospitals participated, we succeeded in removing damaged cartilage tissue in the knee and replacing it with healthy cartilage tissue.
+We succeeded in removing damaged cartilage tissue in the knee and replacing it with healthy cartilage tissue.

-We cultivated this cartilage tissue from the patients' own nasal cartilage cells.
-None of the 65 people treated had serious side effects and the majority benefited from the treatment.
-However, the patients in these studies did not suffer from arthritis or only from an early form of arthritis.
+None of the 65 treated had serious side effects and the majority benefited from the treatment.
+However, the patients in these studies only had damaged cartilage and did not suffer from arthritis.

 We need further scientific evidence to confirm that this method is effective.